awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-profiling-report.md

 ### I/O Bottlenecks<a name="debugger-profiling-report-walkthrough-io-bottlenecks"></a>

-In this section, you can find a summary of IO bottlenecks\.
+In this section, you can find a summary of I/O bottlenecks\.
+The rule evaluates the I/O wait time and GPU utilization rates and monitors if the time spent on the I/O requests exceeds a threshold percent of the total training time\.
+It might indicate I/O bottlenecks where GPUs are waiting for data to arrive from storage\.

 ### LoadBalancing in Multi\-GPU Training<a name="debugger-profiling-report-walkthrough-workload-balancing"></a>